-Services

-Provide a "first point of contact" Council customer service - We deliver a 24/7 service for phone, email, social, and online interactions.
+Services Contributes to Community outcomes $\checkmark$ Provide a "first point of contact" Council customer service - We deliver a 24/7 service for phone, email, social, and online interactions.
 Face to face service is provided at 12 service hubs.

-Citizen & Customer Insight & Intelligence -

-We provide the organisation with insight via reports and real time dashboard data and process improvement support to enhance the citizen experience and organisational service delivery.
+Green and liveableCollaborative and confidentA cultural powerhouse. $\checkmark$ Citizen &amp; Customer Insight &amp; Intelligence - We provide the organisation with insight via reports and real time dashboard data and process improvement support to enhance the citizen experience and organisational service delivery. • Thriving and prosperous